Varun-Shanbhag-007/Team-Liquid-C3AI/DataVisualization/README.md

 #### plot_SIR_graph
 preparedata.plot_SIR_graph(county = "Harris_Texas_UnitedStates", start_date = "2020-03-01", end_date = "2020-10-01", w = 0.1)

+## Usage in this project
+preparedata.py is used in param.py from the Model directory.

 ## Sources
 ### From C3.ai COVID-19 Data Lake